Phillip Honenberger

 Referee for Journals and Presses

-Human Studies (x5), Theory, Culture, and Society (x3), Synthese (x2), History and Philosophy of the Life Sciences (x1), Philosophy of the Social Sciences (x1), Journal of the American Philosophical Association (x1), Palgrave MacMillan (x1), Rowman and Littlefield / Lexington Books (x1), Poznan Studies in the Philosophy of the Sciences and the Humanities (x1)
+AI & Ethics (x1), Human Studies (x7), Theory, Culture, and Society (x3), Synthese (x3), History and Philosophy of the Life Sciences, Philosophy of the Social Sciences, Journal of the American Philosophical Association, University of Pittsburgh Press, Palgrave MacMillan, Rowman and Littlefield / Lexington Books, Bloomsbury Academic, Poznan Studies in the Philosophy of the Sciences and the Humanities

 Referee for Funding Organizations